SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

 ### Network requirements

-The Bridge has to be able to resolve DNS hostnames and needs to reach the below destinations
+The Bridge has to be able to resolve DNS host names and needs to reach the below destinations:

 | DESTINATION | PROTOCOL | PORT |
 | :-- | :-- | :-- |